ClimateImpactLab/dscim-facts-epa/scripts/facts.runs/FACTS_TROUBLESHOOTING.md

 <summary><b>FACTS hangs after "Setting up ZMQ queues"</b></summary>

+Problem:

+When running FACTS outside of a container, the output messages stop after "Setting up ZMQ queues" and FACTS seems to hang.

+Potential Solution:

 FACTS (specifically `radical`, the engine underlying FACTS) sets up its own virtual environment as a part of the run process.
 Some systems have specific versions of applications that cause the installation to fail.
 It is a known issue in `radical` that this failure will cause FACTS to hang.
 To check if this virtual environment has failed to install, find the default location of the engine at

 ```